fionn/hkdc-2019/README.md

 * `API_SECRET`,
 * `ACCESS_TOKEN`,
 * `ACCESS_TOKEN_SECRET`.

-(See [https://github.com/fionn/twitterauthenticator](twitterauthenticator) for how to generate these.)
+(See [https://github.com/fionn/twitterauthenticator](twitterauthenticator) for how to generate the access tokens.)

 You must also export `SEARCH_PATH`.
 This will prefix the file names given in the data.

 ## Usage

-It takes a single mandatory positional argument which must be a tab-delimited file with the format matching [`example/example.tsv`](example/example.tsv).
+It takes a single mandatory positional argument which must be a comma-delimited file with the format matching [`example/example.csv`](example/example.csv).
 The entries in the `filename` column must be real files that exist under `SEARCH_PATH`.

 See `./src/shapes.py --help` for details.